 The financial aspect of moving into a senior living community can be very daunting.
 It's always important to understand your maximum budget before making the move.
-Veterans and widows of veterans may be eligible for Aid & Attendance benefits through the Veterans Administration if they meet the financial and medical requirements.
 Many communities will work with you and your family to come up with payment plans to make the transition as seamless as possible.